sblantipodi/solar_station/README.md

   - Relay Shield to safely power the water pump and "detach it from the circuit"
   - 100kΩ + 22kΩ + 4.4kΩ resistance for Battery voltage level monitoring circuit
   - 3.5/9V water pump (3W @ 9V)
-  - TTP223 capacitive touch button with with A contact soldered (HIGH signal when button is not pressed, LOW signal when button is pressed), used to reset the microcontroller
+  - TTP223 capacitive touch button with A contact soldered (HIGH signal when button is not pressed, LOW signal when button is pressed), used to reset the microcontroller
   - Google Home Mini for Voice Recognition